 Mediation and arbitration may be employed so that both parties can come to a mutual agreement before the issue is escalated to litigation.

-Trade mark registration will protect your brand and by association, any reputation that you build in your brand name.
-It has a value that grows with the growth of your business.
-If you are considering trade mark protection or enforcing your trade mark rights against a potential infringer, please do contact us.
+Trade mark registration will protect your brand and by association, any reputation that you build under the brand name.
+It has a value that grows alongside of your business.
+If you are considering trade mark protection or enforcing your trade mark rights against a potential infringer, please do contact us for advice and guidance on how best to approach the matter.

 Speak to an IP attorney